mittwald/cli/README.md

 FLAGS
   -q, --quiet            suppress process output and only display a machine-readable summary.
       --comment=<value>  A comment for the SSH key.
-      --expires=<value>  An interval after which the SSH key expires (examples: 30m, 30d, 1y).
+      --expires=<value>  an interval after which the SSH key expires (examples: 30m, 30d, 1y).
       --no-passphrase    Use this flag to not set a passphrase for the SSH key.
       --output=<value>   [default: mstudio-cli] A filename in your ~/.ssh directory to write the SSH key to.